Fitbit Review 2025

 Meditation and Relaxation

-Premium members can see their Stress Management Score, which combines a dozen different data points — including sleep, exercise, and heart rate variability — to produce a number from one to 100.
+Premium members can see their Stress Management Score, which combines a dozen data points — including sleep, exercise and heart-rate variability — to produce a number from one to 100.
 Just as active users may want to see a higher number of steps recorded to help their physical activity, more sedentary seniors may track their Stress Management Score to achieve higher numbers and, presumably, inner peace.

 Tracking my Stress Management Score in the Fitbit app

-Some data points, like breathing rate and heart rate variability, are exclusive to Premium members.
+Some data points, such as breathing rate and heart-rate variability, are exclusive to Premium members.
 Members also enjoy personalized recommendations based on their data, workouts, games and challenges, guided programs, advanced sleep analytics, and mindfulness and meditation videos from the world-renowned Deepak Chopra.
 The more you put into self-logging on Premium, such as recording your water and food intake, the more you’ll get out of it.

 Scrolling through Deepak Chopra's mindfulness and meditation videos in the Fitbit app